wenhao/tdd-workshop/06-bank/requirement/requirement.md

 #####TODO-List

-1. should add customer with valid customer infomation.
+1. should add customer with valid customer information.
 2. should raise error if nickname has uppercase letters.
 3. should raise error if nickname has special character.
 4. should raise error if dateOfBirth is blank.